TAYAB-HUB/Netflix-Data-for-Exploratory-Data-Analysis/README.md

 <h2><a class="anchor" id="Final Recommendation"></a>Final Recommendation</h2>

-<p>Netflix should prioritize the production of films between 90 and 110 minutes.
+<p><br>1.Netflix should prioritize the production of films between 90 and 110 minutes.</br>
-Increase investment in localized original content for highperforming international markets.
+<br>2.Increase investment in localized original content for highperforming international markets.</br>
-I recommend that Netflix shifts from a volumecentric strategy to a datainformed quality strategy.</p>
+<br>3.I recommend that Netflix shifts from a volumecentric strategy to a datainformed quality strategy.</br></p>